sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 * MQ Portal on `https://10.0.0.5:31694/ibmmq/console/`
 * Event Streams on `https://10.0.0.5:32208/gettingstarted?integration=1.0.0`

-**Note**: there are some known certificate issue with the various portals on this environment.
+**Note**: there are some known certificate issues with the various portals on this environment.
 These are fairly easy to workaround, and will be fixed in a later release of this demo environment.

 2. The environment you are using is the same environment used with the CIP Bootcamp.
 It consists of 9 different nodes.
 8 of which are ICP Nodes and one is a developer image that you will be using to access the ICP User Interfaces.
 You can access this VM directly using the Skytap interface to use the X-Windows based components.
 The biggest difference with this environment vs what you used at the bootcamp is that all of the base CIP Charts are already installed and configured.